Skip to main content

 CSI Interface Compatibility

-The CSI pin definitions for the CAM0 and CAM1 interfaces on the NVIDIA Jetson® Orin™ Nano Developer Kit differ in sequence.
+The CSI pin definitions of the CAM0 and CAM1 interfaces on the NVIDIA Jetson® Orin™ Nano kit are different.
 Currently, the deserializer board can only be connected to the CAM0 interface.
-For details, please refer to the relevant pin definitions and the CAM0/1 interface pinout sequence in the Jetson® Orin™ Developer Kit schematics.
+Please refer to the relevant pin definitions and the CAM0/1 interface pinout in the Jetson® Orin™ kit schematic.

-FPC Cable Length Limitations
+FPC Cable Length Limitation

-• Connect the power cables to the deserializer board's power interface and the 5V & GND pins on the Jetson Orin mainboard's 40PIN header, respectively To ensure the deserializer board receives sufficient power, please connect both 5V pins.
-External power supply can also be connected
+• Connect the power cable to the power connector of the deserializer board and to the 5 V and GND pins on the 40PIN header of the Jetson Orin mainboard.
+To ensure the deserializer board receives enough power, connect both 5 V pins.
+Alternatively, an external power supply can be used.

 • Connect the GMSL camera(s) to the camera interface(s) on the deserializer board using coaxial cable(s)